Shasank-pandey/Frontend-Interview/<Product Company> quick prep questions.md

  - web worker and service worker ?
  - different Caching mechanism?
  - What are different type of attacks explain and also explain what are the preventive solutions for them?
+ - how to stop google crawling my site ?